akauppi/firebase-jest-testing/APPROACH.md

 1. try to give a unified approach to Firebase testing, so developers don't need to bring in multiple dependencies to their app
 2. take a more integration testing approach than Firebase's libraries
-3. prefer normal clients over test specific APIs
+3. prefer normal clients (or a similar API) over test specific APIs
 4. focus on a specific testing framework (Jest), allowing us to fluff the pillows better than an agnostic library can

 For testing Cloud Functions, we use integration testing and normal JavaScript client instead of the `firebase-functions-test` library.
-This should provide less things to learn to the application developer.

 For priming data, we use `firebase-admin` internally, and take data from human-editable JSON files.
 Firebase approach leans on snapshot-like binary files, instead.

+For testing Security Rules, our approach is derived from the Firebase `rules-unit-testing` library, but then enhanced eg. by making database access behave as immutable and not depending on a certain Firebase client - thus allowing the application developer to freely select between, say, 8.x and 9.x (beta).

 As a testing framework, we use Jest, and have extended its normally unit testing -based approach to integration tests, just so much that we don't need to teach the application developer two testing frameworks.
-At least, not for the back-end.[^2]
+At least, not for the back-end.[^3]

-[^2]: Using Cypress for the front end is likely too big a temptation for most.
+[^3]: Using Cypress for the front end is likely too big a temptation for most.
 But having one tool for front, another for the back-end may be acceptable.

-## Priming data at JEST (no env.var. to point to the data)

-For the Security Rules testing, an `init` call is needed to prime the data.

-This cannot be done implicitly, as part of the tests importing our code, because JEST runs multiple Node.js contexts.
-Implicit initialization would lead to each module testing security rules to run its own data priming.

-Therefore, the approach that needs Global Setup seems like the only (right) way to go.

-Note that with other tests the case may be different.
-You may well prime data within tests, if the data involves those tests only.